Giant: Chilean

 There are tales of giants in the northern Chilean port town of Caldera telling of giants who play with ships moving them from one port to another.
 Tales of the same area also tells of giants who are able to crush humans with their feet and when laying down to sleep being so long as to reach from the mountains to the sea.
 In some stories the giants are black humanoids or black bulls.
 In southern Chile there are stories of giants said to belong to certain volcanoes such as Calbuco and Osorno.

 The mythical city of Tololo Pampa in northern Chile is said to be guarded by a giant known by various names including; Pata Larga, Gigante Minero and Minero Gigante.
 The giant enters to the mountains to obtain riches to the princess of Tololo Pampa.
-If a person manages to watch the giant while he works folklore says the person will be blessed with good luck in the rest of his life.
+If a person manages to watch the giant while he works folklore says the person will be blessed with good luck for the rest of their life.